Careers

 The University of Strathclyde in Glasgow possesses a large internationally rated Engineering Faculty with a proud history of successful joint ventures with industrial and enterprise partners.
 As part of the University’s strategic development the Advanced Forming Research Centre (AFRC) has been established at Inchinnan near Glasgow’s International Airport in partnership with multi-national companies such as Rolls-Royce and The Boeing Company.
 The AFRC is the embodiment of over £30 million collaborative investment by Industrial, Academic and Government partners to establish a world leading research facility for forging and forming technologies.

 The AFRC are seeking to appoint a Workshop Technician to support the operation of equipment within its machining workshops.
-You will be primarily responsible for the operation and maintenance of CNC equipment used in relation to deliver industrial and academic research programmes.
+You will be primarily responsible for the set-up, operation and maintenance of CNC equipment used in relation to deliver industrial and academic research programmes.

 You should also be familiar with and able to interpret engineering drawings.